phx/signal-desktop-lockscreen/README.md

 # signal-desktop-lockscreen

+** NOTE: ** This has stopped working in the latest versions of Signal.
+I will investigate as time permits.

 Run this script to patch your existing Signal Desktop installation to support an application lockscreen, and activate the lockscreen with <kbd>Ctrl</kbd> + <kbd>L</kbd>.

 (You should have already launched Signal at least once before running this script, especially on MacOS.)